RebRey/intro-to-node/README.md

   "_comment": "Put your JSON comment here"
 }

+OR you can also create a package.json document via terminal cd into intro-to-node file and run this command: npm init

 STEP 5: on the terminal cd into "intro-to-node" then run the command: node index.js if file 2 already exists you will get an error
 Example: